drwonky/youtube_thumbnailer/README.md

 I have a website with several "live tiles" on the homepage, they fetch interactive content from different locations.
 One of the locations is Youtube, my latest videos on each of my channels.
-The default youtube embedded player is a quite chunky and negatively impacts site loading speed, not to mention that it wastes a lot of resources if you aren't actually playing a video.
+The default youtube embedded player is quite chunky and negatively impacts site loading speed, not to mention that it wastes a lot of resources if you aren't actually playing a video.

 Here is the design document I wrote for this project: